 - Couples may prefer to celebrate this tradition by merely dancing together while their loved ones throw money at them in celebration of their new life together.

 - If you don't want money as part of your dance, substitute little love notes written by each guest to toss at you when you dance by their table.
-Have them collected and take home for when you need inspiration and a little love.
+Have them collected and take them home for when you need inspiration and a little love.